BaraaAlJorf/AgentRx/README.md

 Background
 ============
-we introduce \texttt{AgentRx}, a comprehensive evaluation framework to analyze agent performance across three progressive settings.
+we introduce **AgentRx**, a comprehensive evaluation framework to analyze agent performance across three progressive settings.
 First, we establish performance baselines using only a single modality, specifically clinical notes encompassed within patient summaries.
 Second, we assess the capacity of a single agent to synthesize heterogeneous multimodal data within one context window, utilizing modality dropping ablations to measure robustness.
 Finally, we investigate whether multi-agent reasoning across specialized agents can improve performance compared to single agent approaches.